geralex/MMORPG_CharacterCreationAddon/README.md

 Paypal: xxCallepoxx@gmail.com

-Kit Version 1.50C is recommended
+Kit Version 1.50C + 1.50D is recommended
-Tested with FantasyHeroes pack from Synty ( this asset is not included.. ) If you setuo your prefabs right it should work with all models that have Facial textures that you can swap
+Tested with FantasyHeroes pack from Synty ( this asset is not included.. ) If you setup your prefabs right it should work with all models that have Facial textures that you can swap

 Tested in Singple player and Mmo mode (Multiplayer)